ErpNetDocs/winclient/introduction/workspace/overview.md

 ### System forms

-You can open more than one system form on the dashboard:
+You can open more than one system form on the workspace:

 ![System forms](pictures/system-forms.png)